binay302/BlockChain/README.md

 A Repository of links for Blockchain.

-1) <a href="blockchain-the-next-innovation-to-make-our-cities-smarter">Blockchain-the-next-innovation-to-make-our-cities-smarter </a>(PDF Document).
+1) <a href="https://www.pwc.in/assets/pdfs/publications/2018/blockchain-the-next-innovation-to-make-our-cities-smarter.pdf">Blockchain-the-next-innovation-to-make-our-cities-smarter </a>(PDF Document).

+2) <a href ="https://davidederosa.com/basic-blockchain-programming/" > basic-blockchain-programming </a> (Website)

 # Consensus Algorithms